raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8-the-user.md

 ### FEA-5-B: Implement the `UsersController`

-We can now set up a REST Controller for the purpose of running CRUD operations related to the `User`.
+We can now set up a REST Controller for the purpose of running CRUD operations related to the `AccountInfo`.

 ***After completing each method, be sure to test in Swagger***